roytornado/Flow-iOS/README.md

 ## Why not RxSwift?
 Surely RXsSwift is much more powerful in some aspects.
-BUT I think it's always good if we can make our codes: `Simple and Human readable` With `Flow`, even code reviewers and non-programmer can understand your logic in the blueprint.
+BUT I think it's always good if we can make our code: `Simple and Human readable` With `Flow`, even code reviewers and non-programmer can understand your logic in the blueprint.

 ## Requirements